learn-co-curriculum/phase-3-creating-and-updating-hash-key-value-pairs/README.md

 ## Find or Create a Hash Value

 We saw in the last lesson that the bracket method can be used in conditional statements.
-One common use case of this is having to either find a value in a or _create_ that value.
+One common use case of this is having to either find a value or _create_ that value.
 Let's consider what is involved.

 First, let's take an example hash: